kanidm/kanidm/designs/session_logout.rst

 Updates
 =======

-We may wish to allow updates to the session state to reflect things such as a change of IP of the session in response to a call to auth/valid.
+We may wish to allow updates to the session state to reflect things such as a change of client IP of the session in response to a call to auth/valid.
 We may wish to use the delayed update mechanism for this.